Celebrate the Literary Arts

 Literature for Life is a program of the Light Bringer Project.
 All donations to Literature for Life are made through the Light Bringer Project, and are tax deductible to the extent provided by law.

-Jervey Tervalon & Editor & Curriculum Developer
+Jervey Tervalon, Editor & Curriculum Developer

 Rosalind Helfand works independently to create and lead innovative programs that connect and improve communities.
-From the arts to conservation, her focus is on doable big ideas that lead to lasting positive change and a better future.
-A leader in LA’s literary community, she co-founded the award-winning West Hollywood Book Fair in 2000, directing the festival for its first decade.
-She’s developed, curated and produced hundreds of literary programs, in partnership with leaders from LA’s diverse literary and arts communities, with a focus on multi-disciplinary collaborations with the arts, sciences, politics, and more.
-In addition to Literature for Life, her recent literary projects include LitFest Pasadena 2013 and Lit Crawl LA: NoHo over the past several years.
-She was also a curator of The Last Bookstore’s Indie Shelves Initiative, and curates annual readings and performance events.
-In 2013, Rosalind produced a community wide dialogue series in conjunction with the play “Cooking Oil’s” premiere in Los Angeles, which brought together nonprofit leaders to discuss international aid, women’s rights, and education.
-She works with the nonprofit performance arts collective, SparkleBlob, and is the Board Chair of the education nonprofit, Seekers Unlimited.
-Rosalind is a past programming director of West Hollywood’s Women's Leadership Conference and Human Rights Speakers Series, and is currently directing educational programming for NewFilmmakers Los Angeles.
-She was a guest speaker at the California World History Association’s annual conference.
-Rosalind teaches high school writing classes in creative writing and academic writing at West Hollywood College Preparatory school.
+From the arts to social justice and environmental conservation, her focus is on doable big ideas that lead to lasting positive change and a better future.
+Also a leader in L.A.’s literary community, she co-founded the award-winning West Hollywood Book Fair in 2000, directing the festival for its first decade, and is the current Festival Director of LitFest Pasadena.
+She’s curated and produced hundreds of literary programs in partnership with leaders from LA’s diverse literary communities, with a focus on multi-disciplinary collaborations with the sciences, government, and more.
+Rosalind serves on the Board of Directors of the National Council of Jewish Women, Los Angeles and develops programs such as advocacy trainings for the West Hollywood Women's Leadership Conference.
+For over a decade, she's also taught high school courses in writing, and taught workshops on subjects such as coalition building and models for social change.
 She is a graduate of UC Santa Cruz. www.rozhelfand.com